Securing Workloads: A Deep Dive into Source Verification for Non-Human Identities

 - The Trusting Trust attack: This protects against compromised compilers.
 It is a type of supply chain attack where a compiler is infected with malicious code.

 Reproducible builds also aid in compliance with stringent standards, providing an auditable software production trail.
+This means you can demonstrate exactly how your software was built, which is often required for regulatory compliance in sectors like defense or healthcare.
 As mentioned earlier, Wikipedia defines workload as the amount of work an individual or system has to do (Workload).

 Secure build environments are essential for workload source verification.
 By implementing these practices, organizations can significantly strengthen their overall security posture.
-The next section explores the importance of risk assessment.
+The next section will explore the importance of risk assessment.

 The Role of Software Bill of Materials (SBOMs)